EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/index.md

 # Overview

-The TRE GPU Service (Trusted Research Environment GPU Service) provides access to full Nvidia A100 40GB GPUs.
+The SHS GPU Cluster (Trusted Research Environment GPU Service) provides access to full Nvidia A100 40GB GPUs.
 There are no MIG (Multi-instance GPU) configurations available.
-The TRE GPU Service is built upon [Kubernetes](https://kubernetes.io).
+The SHS GPU Cluster is built upon [Kubernetes](https://kubernetes.io).

 ## Current Configuration

-The full specification of the TRE GPU Service as of May 2025:
+The full specification of the SHS GPU Cluster as of May 2025:

 - 672 CPU Cores (AMD EPYC and Intel Xeon)
 - 2.54 TiB Memory